celo-org/docs/docs/celo-codebase/protocol/consensus/locating-nodes.md

 ## V4 Discovery Protocol

 All Celo nodes \(including our validators\) are using a variant of Ethereum's V4 discovery protocol to find other nodes within the network.
-Details of Ethereum's protocol can be found here: [https://github.com/ethereum/devp2p/blob/master/discv4.md](https://github.com/ethereum/devp2p/blob/master/discv4.md).
+Details of Ethereum's protocol can be found [here](https://github.com/ethereum/devp2p/blob/master/discv4.md).

 ## Joining the Network